tvsnarayana/tech-interview-handbook/non-technical/questions-to-ask.md

 - What concerns/reservations do you have about me for this position?
 - What can I help to clarify that would make hiring me an easy decision?
 - **How do you see this position evolving in the next three years?**
-- **Who's your ideal candidate and how can I make myself more like them?**
+- **Who is your ideal candidate and how can I make myself more like them?**
 - How does the management team deal with mistakes?

 ## Engineering Related